How Does Training Differ For Specific Dog Breeds?

 Presenting the crate: A cozy den can be created by selecting the right crate size and furnishing it with a plush bed or blanket.
 To begin with, leave the crate door open and let your dog investigate at their leisure.

-Schedules for crate training: Set up a regular timetable for crate time, such as during meals, overnights, or when you’re away from home.
+Schedules for crate training: Set up a timetable for crate time, such as during meals, overnights, or when you’re away from home.
 Make sure to schedule enough time out for the family to play, exercise, and socialize.

 Handling separation anxiety: Training a crate can make dogs feel more comfortable being left alone.
-Use crate training in conjunction with other strategies like playing soothing music, giving interactive toys, and extending your absences gradually.
+Use crate training with other strategies like playing soothing music, giving interactive toys, and extending your absences gradually.

 Training crates to create a safe area: